HeitorPerez/Bike-Store-Relational-Database-SQL/Results.md

 | Santa Cruz Bikes | $   1,790,145.91 |
 | Rowlett Bikes    | $     962,600.76 |

+With this query, we can clearly see that the best-performing store is Baldwin Bikes, generating three times more revenue than Santa Cruz Bikes, the second-best performer.

 ## 2. Top 10 Most Expensive Products